futurice/ios-good-practices/README.md

 #### Constants

 Keep app-wide constants in a `Constants.h` file that is included in the prefix header.

-For constants, use the syntax
+Instead of preprocessor macro definitions (via `#define`), use actual constants:

     static CGFloat const XYZBrandingFontSizeSmall = 12.0f;

-instead of `#define` for better type safety.
+    static NSString* const XYZAwesomenessDeliveredNotificationName = @"foo";

+Actual constants have more explicit scope (they’re not available in all imported/included files until undefined), cannot be redefined or undefined in later parts of the code, and are available in the debugger.

 ### Branching Model